 A colleague tipped me off to a white house with red polka dots on the corner of East 3rd and Lakewood, and thought it might have a similar story.
 I dropped by yesterday, took some photos, knocked on the door, and was astounded to find Chuck Currie, executive chef of White Spot Restaurants behind it.

 Chuck, who has lived in the house since 1989, and painted the polka dots in 1992, says there’s no big story.
 A friend who owned a painting company went on holidays and came home to find that his friends had painted his house with purple polka dots.
 Chuck loved the idea and thought it was a great way to liven up his neighbourhood.
-The neighbourhood incidentally, is packed full of gorgeous old heritage houses.
+The neighbourhood incidentally, is packed full of gorgeous old heritage houses, some of them made by the best london builders in the market.

 He’s never had a single complaint.